Skip to content

 In March 2022 we asked the community for feedback on the Midway Point and Sorell causeways.

-The proposed Midway Point causeway upgrade includes a duplicated causeway and a new bridge to the north of McGees bridge, while the existing Sorell causeway would be widened to four traffic lanes.
+The proposed Midway Point causeway upgrade includes a duplicated causeway (increasing the causeway from two to four lanes) and a new bridge to the north of McGees bridge, while the existing Sorell causeway would also be widened to four traffic lanes.

 Both upgrades will include shared walking and cycling paths, and access for recreational fishing will also be retained on McGees Bridge.